cognitedata/cognite-sdk-python/README.md

 ```

 ## Changelog
-Wondering about upcoming or previous changes to the SDK?
+Wondering about previous changes to the SDK?
 Take a look at the [CHANGELOG](https://github.com/cognitedata/cognite-sdk-python/blob/master/CHANGELOG.md).

 ## Migration Guide
 To help you upgrade your code(base) quickly and safely to a newer major version of the SDK, check out our migration guide.
 It is a more focused guide based on the detailed change log.
 [MIGRATION GUIDE](https://github.com/cognitedata/cognite-sdk-python/blob/master/MIGRATION_GUIDE.md).